Equivalence of inequality indices in the three-dimensional model of informetric impact: Measuring Inequality

 respectively (for readability, we only included the case of $G\neq 1/2$).
 Figure~\ref{fig:GvsOthers} depicts them for different $N$s.

+We see that $G$ has a higher sensitivity to inequality for low levels of the inequality scale as compared to the $H$, $V$ and $P_q$ for $q$ close to $0$, and a smaller sensitivity at the opposite end of the inequality scale.
+This confirms and extends the assessments of \citet{ciommi}.
+Also, $B$ and $P_q$ for $q$ close to $1$ evidence a higher sensitivity to inequality as compared to $G$ for low levels of the inequality scale, and quite the opposite for high levels of inequality.

-We note that they are all strictly increasing, continuous functions of $G$.
-Thus, based on the derived formulas, all the indices can be expressed as one-to-one functions of one another.
+We note that the foregoing are all strictly increasing, continuous functions of $G$.
+Thus, based on the derived formulae, all the indices can be expressed as one-to-one functions of one another.
 For instance, given some value of the Bonferroni index $B$, we can obtain the underlying $G^* = \tilde{B}^{-1}(N, B)$ and then compute, say, $\tilde{V}(N, G^*)$.
-Even though the analytic formulae for the inverses do not exist, this still can easily be solved numerically.
+Even though the analytic formulae for the inverses do not exist, they can easily be solved numerically.
 In this sense, we can say that -- \textit{in our model} -- all the aforementioned inequality indices are equivalent.

-Similar derivations can be performed for many other inequality indices, although they will not necessarily enjoy analytic solutions.
+Similar derivations can be performed for many other inequality indices, although they might not necessarily enjoy analytic solutions.